kubeflow/katib/docs/proposals/trial-custom-crd.md

 ### Training container name

-In the current design, we compare container name with [default value](https://github.com/kubeflow/katib/blob/master/pkg/job/v1beta1/kubeflow.go#L63-L78) for TFJob and PyTorchJob, to find pod container where actual training is happening and metrics collector must parse metrics.
+In the current design we compare container name with [default value](https://github.com/kubeflow/katib/blob/master/pkg/job/v1beta1/kubeflow.go#L63-L78) for TFJob and PyTorchJob to find pod container where actual training is happening and metrics collector must parse metrics.

-We introduce new `PrimaryContainerName` field, where user can set container name with running training program, to find proper training container.
+We introduce new `PrimaryContainerName` field, where user can set container name with running training program to find proper training container.

 For example, if training is running on container with `pytorch` name: